How the sales funnel works

 Sales funnel vs. marketing funnel

 Both funnels guide customers toward a purchase, but they focus on different stages and use different tactics.
+Understanding the distinction helps you assign the right strategies to the right teams.

-- Marketing funnel: Focuses on attracting attention and building interest.
+- Marketing funnel: focuses on attracting attention and building interest.
 Tactics include content marketing, social media, SEO, and advertising.
 The goal is to generate leads.

-- Sales funnel: Focuses on converting interested leads into paying customers.
+- Sales funnel: focuses on converting interested leads into paying customers.
 Tactics include demos, proposals, negotiations, and closing.
 The goal is to complete the sale.

 In practice, the two funnels overlap.
 Marketing generates the leads that sales converts.
 When both teams align on definitions and handoff points, the entire process runs more smoothly.
+Learn more about marketing for small businesses.

 Why aligning marketing and sales matters